turingschool/lesson_plans/ruby_04-apis_and_scalability/advanced_active_record_queries.markdown

 note the lines representing query executions.
 Are they different from our initial example?
 How?
 Is the overall time faster?

+## 4. Saving Time by Fetching Less Data -- `pluck` and `select`

+So far we've looked at a technique to re-structure the way the DB engine retrieves data we request (indexing) and a way to get ActiveRecord to generate more optimal query patterns on our behalf (inclusion).

+The next techniques are perhaps a little more subtle, but allow us to gain a bit of extra performance in some situations by limiting the amount of data we retrieve from the database.

+__Exercise: Identify What Data an Average ARel Query Retrieves__

+1. In console, generate a query to fetch the last 6 comments.
+2. Read the SQL output for the generated query.
+3. What columns is ARel fetching from the table on our behalf?
+How do we know?

+__Discussion: ARel default queries and deserialization__

+* Why does ARel default to retrieving all columns?
+* What type of objects do we get back from a standard ARel query?
+* In what scenarios might we be able to do without those objects / use a more simplified version of the data?

 ### Recap

 Let's briefly revisit our [Query Performance Lesson](http://tutorials.jumpstartlab.com/topics/performance/queries.html) from a few weeks ago.